Corey Seager Preview, Player Props: Rangers vs. Mariners

 Corey Seager At The Plate

-- Seager leads Texas with 154 hits and an OBP of .391 this season.
+- Seager has 154 hits and an OBP of .393, both of which lead Texas hitters this season.

-- Among qualifying hitters in MLB play, he ranks fourth in batting average, ninth in on-base percentage, and second in slugging.
+- Among the qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks eighth and he is second in slugging.

-- Seager enters this game on a nine-game hitting streak.
-In his last games, he's hitting .316 with one homer.

-- Seager has picked up a hit in 90 of 116 games this season, with multiple hits 45 times.

-- In 61 of 116 games this year, he has scored, and 23 of those games included multiple runs.
+- In 61 of 117 games this season, he has scored, and 23 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.